Written by Boxingfan

 - A large selection of bookmakers - it really is a case of the more the merrier when it comes to number of bookmakers you sign up to.
 That said, you should always research them thoroughly before signing up.
 There are a numbers of bookmaker review sites out there that do the leg work for you.
 It's good to check that they provide what you require in terms of sports, betting lines, odds, payments options etc. If you spread out your bets over a number of different bookies there is less chance that you will be limited, which brings us onto our next subject.

 - Reputable bookmakers that are not quick to limit winning punters - sadly these are few and far between.
 Some are better than others, but most will limit you in the end.
-We call the worse offenders 'jokers' and they really don't like winners.
-We will create a list of bookmakers that we use and how we rate them, pulling no punches.
-We like to place most of our bets with the best bookies and use the 'jokers' sparingly and usually only where there are no other options available.
+I call the worse offenders 'jokers' and they really don't like winners.
+I will create a list of bookmakers that I use and how I rate them, pulling no punches.
+I like to place most of my bets with the best bookies and use the 'jokers' sparingly and usually only where there are no other options available.

 - Never chase losses - we've all done it.
 You lose all your bets for the day.
 Ones that were well thought out and reasoned, but just didn't work out.
 We then decide to dip back in later on that day with the belief that things can't keep going badly.
 Not in 24 hours.
 Perhaps you even put on a little bit extra to get back what you lost earlier.
 This is the number 1 mistake made by gamblers.
 Train your mind and stick to the system you have laid out in advance.
 Take your losses on the chin and come back to fight another day.
 The next day!